d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

         action.
 This is used be default for commands deemed "dangerous", or, more accurately, hard to undo, such as `delete-file' and `kill-buffer'.

-  `embark--mark-target'
-        Mark the target as an active region.
-Most targets at point outside the minibuffer report which region of the buffer they correspond to (this is the information used by `embark-highlight-indicator' to know what portion of the buffer to highlight); this function marks that region.
-It is useful as a pre action hook for commands that expect a region to be marked, for example, it is used by default for `indent-region' so that it works on s-expression targets, or for `fill-region' so that it works on paragraph targets.

   `embark--unmark-target'
         Unmark the active region.
 Use this for commands you want to act